vendettathevhsdvrreal/smg4radiobetav2-issues/README.md

-# smg4radiobetav2-issues
+# SMG4 Radio Beta V2 Issues:
-repo for tracking feature requests &amp; bug reports for smg4 radio beta v2 web
+this is a repo for tracking SMG4 Radio Beta v2 **issues**, **feature requests** and **featured feeder requests**. please do not open pull requests at this time, as it is only used for issue tracking.